Sisoodiya/RDS-LAB/README.md

 ### Prerequisites
 - R (version 3.0.0 or higher recommended)
-- RStudio (recommended for easier code execution and visualization)
+- RStudio (recommended for easier code execution and visualisation)

 ### Running the Code
 1. Clone this repository to your local machine